Your shopping cart is empty!

 Organic is important to us...

-And one question we're often asked, especially when some products are from distant countries such as Ecuador or China is 'How can you be sure they're organic?'
+And one question we're often asked, especially when some products are from distant countries such as Ecuador or India is 'How can you be sure they're organic?'

-The EU has set very high organic standards, and a farmer, let's say of organic Kale Powder in China, must meet these same EU standards, just as if he were based in the UK.
+The EU has set very high organic standards, and a farmer, let's say of organic Moringa Powder in India, must meet these same EU standards, just as if he were based in the UK.

 100% organic, free of all pesticides, fertilizers, GMO’s…

-In our second stage, we take samples of the organic Kale Powder we plan to use, and send them into the UK, to have them tested at SAL labs in Cambridge.
+In our second stage, we take samples of the organic Moringa Powder we plan to use, and send them into the UK, to have them tested at SAL labs in Cambridge.

 We want to make sure the product is 100% organic, free of all pesticides, fertilisers, heavy metals, GMO's and other chemicals and pollutants.
 These tests are repeated as soon as the shipment arrives in the UK.